dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/demystifying-aspnet-mvc-5-error-pages-and-error-logging.md

     Title: Demystifying ASP.NET MVC 5 Error Pages and Error Logging
     Tags: asp-net mvc error-pages error-logging
 -->
-<p>Custom error pages and proper error logging are two elementary and yet very confusing topics in ASP.NET MVC.</p>
+<p>Custom error pages and global error logging are two elementary and yet very confusing topics in ASP.NET MVC 5.</p>
 <p>There are numerous ways of implementing error pages in ASP.NET MVC 5 and when you search for advice you will find a dozen different StackOverflow threads, each suggesting a different implementation.</p>
 <h2>Overview</h2>
 <h3>What is the goal?</h3>
-<p>Generally when speaking of error pages and error logging I mean error pages and logging for <strong>unhandled exceptions</strong> in your application.</p>
-<p>The basic goal is:</p>
+<p>Typically good error handling consists of:</p>
 <ol>
     <li>
         Human friendly error pages
         <ul>
-            <li>Custom page per error code (e.g.: 404, 403, 500, etc.)</li>
+            <li>Custom error page per error code (e.g.: 404, 403, 500, etc.)</li>
-            <li>Preserving the HTTP error code in the response to avoid search engines index error pages</li>
+            <li>Preserving the HTTP error code in the response to avoid search engine indexing</li>
         </ul>
     </li>
     <li>Global error logging for unhandled exceptions</li>
 </ol>
 <h3>Error pages and logging in ASP.NET MVC 5</h3>
-<p>I am sure one could think of many more possible solutions to the problem, but typically you will find implementations which involve at least one or a combination of many of these methods:</p>
+<p>There are many ways of implementing error handling in ASP.NET MVC 5.
+Usually you will find solutions which involve at least one or a combination of these methods:</p>
 <ul>
     <li><a href="https://msdn.microsoft.com/en-us/library/system.web.mvc.handleerrorattribute%28v=vs.118%29.aspx">HandleErrorAttribute</a></li>
     <li><a href="https://msdn.microsoft.com/en-us/library/system.web.mvc.controller.onexception%28v=vs.118%29.aspx">Controller.OnException Method</a></li>